Belly laughs in Beverly Hills with the Players

 The play, or four separate playlets, centres around suite 203-204 of a Beverly Hills hotel and the shenanigans of its various guests.

 David Rhodes directs a small cast in an often hilarious production, punctuated with plenty of tender moments.

-A long play, although I certainly didn't find myself glancing at my watch, saw the audience at times rolling with laughter.
+A long play, I certainly didn't myself glancing at my watch, and the audience were at times rolling with laughter.

 Act One, "Visitor from New York" stars just Kathryn Bland and Kevin Clarke as divorced middle class couple Hannah and William Warren.

 The straightest of the four playlets, the story centres around custody of the couple's daughter with Kevin impressing as the sensitive William who has made a new life for himself on the west coast.